From Heritage to Health Toolkit

-Below are links to two eLearning courses developed through this project, and links to other resources – articles, websites, videos, poems, etc. that will expand your understanding of cultural aspects of health.
-These resources will also sensitize you to the wide diversity of cultural beliefs related to health and inspire you to new ways of working with patients.
+Below are links to two accredited eLearning courses developed through this project, and links to other resources – articles, websites, videos, poems, etc. that will expand your understanding of cultural aspects of health.
+These resources will also sensitize you to the wide diversity of cultural beliefs related to health and inspire new ways of working with patients.

 Course #1, Concepts of Culturally Sensitive Care focuses on the underlying concepts of culturally sensitive care: cultural humility, knowledge of various cultures, narrative competency, and structural competency or system “savvy.”
 Concepts are presented in a compelling way, with videoclips, images, and stories that enliven and inspire the content.
 The course will take about 60 minutes to complete.